opencaesar/opencaesar.github.io/_events/2023-11-22-onto-Nexus-Workshop-2024.md

 * [Maged Elaasar](mailto:elaasar@jpl.nasa.gov), JPL

-> A [talk that introduces openCAESAR and onto:Nexus Workshop 2024](https://docs.google.com/presentation/d/1DpRqLBLn4BCvdYgqaSr9uYsl-RpbjShxfrbGm6S_oxY) will be given by Maged Elaasar at INCOSE IW 2024 on Sat Jan 27, 2024 at 3:30 pm.

 ## Agenda

+> A talk titled [openCAESAR: Balanacing Rigor and Agility in MBSE Practice](/blog/2024/01/27/Enabling-Rigor-and-Agility-in-MBSE-Practice.html) will be given by Maged Elaasar at INCOSE IW 2024 on Sat Jan 27, 2024 at 3:30 pm.
+It will introduce the onto:Nexus Workshop 2024 to that community.

 <table>
   <tr>